 Finally, let's turn back again to Google's Help article.

 As Google has stated, impression share is an estimate.
-It was mentioned 4 times in 3 paragraphs explaining how impression share is counted.
+It was mentioned four times in three paragraphs explaining how impression share is counted.

 Would an estimate be a good KPI?

-A KPI has to be measurable, accurate, specific and indicative of the bottom line i.e. the result of attaining the KPI impacts the bottom line.
+A KPI has to be measurable, accurate, specific and indicative of the bottom line, i.e. the result of attaining the KPI impacts the bottom line positively.